Company Overview

 [Division and subsidiaries of KLK Landbou]

 The KLK sheep feedlot prepares animals for the market.
-KLK’s abattoir sites handle the slaughtering and selling of lamb and beef carcasses in the Northern Cape.
+KLK’s abattoir sites handle the slaughtering of sheep and cattle, and the sale of carcasses.

 SA Dorper